gramineproject/graphene/Documentation/devel/sgx-process-creation.rst

 This function performs three tasks:

 1. discovers the namespace leader,
-2. creates a LibOS :type:`shim_thread` structure for a new thread, and
+2. creates a LibOS `shim_thread` structure for a new thread, and
 3. calls `do_migrate_process()`.

 The first two tasks are trivial, so we concentrate on the third one.